jackokring/KRTPluginA/README.md

 Version: `RACK_VERSION.WORKING_MACHINES_COUNT.FIX_INCREMENT` supplied in tags.
 Any commit not tagged is not a version for compile, although it may work it could also be quite dangerous.
 The index is numbered so that `WORKING_MACHINES_COUNT` makes sense given the development ordering of the index.

-Current public version: [here](https://library.vcvrack.com/KRTPluginA) achives for older versions of the demos maybe available [here](https://github.com/jackokring/KRTPluginADemo).
+Current public version: [here](https://library.vcvrack.com/KRTPluginA) archives for older versions of the demos maybe available [here](https://github.com/jackokring/KRTPluginADemo).

 Compiled with: `gcc (Debian 10.2.1-6) 10.2.1 20210110` or later.
 Any issues due to edge case optimizations of `float` may be corrected if they are problems.